Frequently Asked Questions (FAQ)

 Are the contractors with Install-It-Direct licensed and bonded?

-Yes, not only is Install It Direct Licensed (CA Lic.#947643), but all contractors listed on Install It Direct are also licensed, bonded and fully insured as well too.
-You have double coverage when you go with Install It Direct.
+Yes, not only is Install-It-Direct Licensed (CA Lic.#947643), but all contractors listed on Install-It-Direct are also licensed, bonded and fully insured.
+You have double coverage when you go with Install-It-Direct.

 Does Install-It-Direct have worker’s comp and General Liability Insurance?